utmgdsc/Acente/README.md

 The backend requires 3 keys:
 - fireStoreKey.json, a GCP key to the FireStore database
 - service-key-account.json, a GCP service account key
+- secrets.json, a GCP key to the real time Firebase database

 ### Frontend
 The frontend has an .env file with: